 An assignment composed of a set of duties and responsibilities authorized to be performed.

 A job title identifies the job being performed, such as Bus Driver; Office Associate II; and Assistant Principal, Elementary School.

 A job description provides a general overview of the duties and responsibilities of a job including a listing of the essential tasks or functions; the knowledge, skills and abilities; the education and experience; the physical requirements; and any licensure and/or certifications required to perform the duties and responsibilities.

 A job category refers to the classification of jobs as administrative, professional, classified, and instructional.

 A job questionnaire is the instrument used to compare the duties and responsibilities contained in the job description of a job title with the duties and responsibilities actually performed and/or assigned to the job for the purposes of determining the appropriate pay grade.

 A job audit may be conducted for the purposes of verifying the duties and responsibilities as represented in a job questionnaire.
-A job audit may be done at the discretion of the Department of Human Resources, as a result of a request of a supervisor or to develop and/or modify a job description.
+A job audit may be done at the discretion of the Department of Human Resources, as a result of a request of a department head or to develop and/or modify a job description.

 Each job has a designated number of positions occupied by individual employees.
 One or many positions may exist for each job.

 A position reclassification is the reassignment of an individual employee from one job title to another job title.